When you submit a complaint to us, we go through the following procedure:

 Learning Lessons from investigations

-In order to improve services for those in detention and on probation, the PPO places emphasis on learning lessons from collective analysis of our investigations, in order to contribute to improvements in the services we investigate, and encourage the resolution of issues that might otherwise lead to future complaints.
-A wide range of Learning Lessons bulletins and thematic reports have been published and are available on the Learning Lessons page.
+In order to improve services for those in detention and on probation, we place an emphasis on learning lessons from collective analysis of our investigations, in order to contribute to improvements in the services we investigate and encourage the resolution of issues that might otherwise lead to future complaints.
+A wide range of Learning Lessons bulletins and thematic reports have been published and are available on the Policy and research publications page.